kalviumcommunity/Nuvoro-Ai/README.md

-🧠 Project: Alchemi — The AI Startup Ideation Assistant Turn a one-liner idea into a full-blown startup blueprint — in seconds.
+🧠 Project: Nuvoro — The AI Startup Ideation Assistant Turn a one-liner idea into a full-blown startup blueprint — in seconds.
 From "I want to build an app for dog therapists" to a structured business plan with sprint schedules, market data, and a monetization model.
 All AI-generated.
 All JSON.
 All magic. ✨